Clinical UM Guideline

 Osteoarthritis is the degeneration of cartilage and the underlying bone within a joint.
 This can lead to pain and joint stiffness.
 The specific causes of osteoarthritis are unknown, but it is believed to be both mechanical and molecular events in the affected joint.
 Onset is gradual and usually begins after age 40.
 It is estimated that osteoarthritis affects 13.9% of adults aged 25 and older and 33.6% of adults aged 65 and older in the United States.
 The most prevalent osteoarthritis occurs in the knee.
 There is no cure for osteoarthritis and current treatment focuses on relieving symptoms and improving function.
 The injections are considered to be a device by the United States Food and Drug Administration (FDA) and several have been approved via the premarket approval process.

 A Cochrane review by Bellamy et al in 2006 looked at the use of intra-articular corticosteroid injections for osteoarthritis of the knee.
 They reported on 9 trials comparing intra-articular corticosteroid injections to intra-articular hyaluronan injections for osteoarthritis in the knee.
-They concluded that there were no significant differences at one to four weeks post injection, but between five and thirteen weeks post injection, hyaluronan was reported to be more effective than corticosteroids.
+They concluded that there were no significant differences at 1 to 4 weeks post injection, but between 5 and 13 weeks post injection, hyaluronan was reported to be more effective than corticosteroids.

 In their 2008 Clinical Practice Guidelines for the treatment of osteoarthritis of the knees, the American Academy of Orthopedic Surgeons recommended that individuals with symptomatic osteoarthritis of the knees receive acetaminophen or NSAIDs unless there are contraindications to this treatment.
 They could not recommend for or against the use of intra-intrarticular hyaluronan injections for individuals with mild to moderate symptomatic osteoarthritis of the knees.

-In a randomized, double blinded, placebo-controlled study, Navarro-Sarabia et al (2011) reported on the safety and efficacy of repeated injections of hyaluronic acid compared to placebo over a period of 40 months.
-There were four treatment cycles of five weekly injections each one with a follow-up period of 6 months after the first and second cycles and 1 year long after the third and fourth cycles.
+In a randomized, double-blind, placebo-controlled study, Navarro-Sarabia et al (2011) reported on the safety and efficacy of repeated injections of hyaluronic acid compared to placebo over a period of 40 months.
+There were 4 treatment cycles of 5 weekly injections, each 1 with a follow-up period of 6 months after the first and second cycles and 1 year long after the third and fourth cycles.
 The primary efficacy outcome measure was the percentage of participants who responded clinically to the Osteoarthritis Research Society International (OARSI) 2004 criteria.
-Participants were considered to be a responder if their pain or physical function score decreased at least 50% and at least 20mm on the visual analog scale, or if they had two of the following three findings: a decrease in pain of at least 20% or at least 10mm on the visual analog scale, a decrease in physical function of at least 20% and at least 10mm on visual analog scale, or an increase in the score of the global assessment by at least 20% and at least 10mm on the visual analog scale.
+Participants were considered to be a responder if their pain or physical function score decreased at least 50% and at least 20 mm on the visual analog scale, or if they had 2 of the following 3 findings: a decrease in pain of at least 20% or at least 10 mm on the visual analog scale, a decrease in physical function of at least 20% and at least 10 mm on visual analog scale, or an increase in the score of the global assessment by at least 20% and at least 10 mm on the visual analog scale.
 Secondary outcomes were measured by the percentage of participants with clinical response according to OARSI criteria at each follow-up visit.
-Three hundred one participants started the trial.
+A total of 301 participants started the trial.
 There were 149 participants who received treatment and 152 participants who received placebo.
 At the end of the study, 109 participants who received treatment completed the study and 94 participants who received placebo completed the study.
 The number of responders to hyaluronic acid injections increased after each treatment cycle from 71.1% to 80.5% and the number of placebo responders were 67.8% and 65.8%.
 The number of participants who had at least one adverse event was the same in both treatment groups.

 In 2012, the American College of Rheumatology published their recommendations for the use of nonpharmacologic and pharmacologic therapies in osteoarthritis of the hand, hip, and knee (Hochberg, 2012).
 For individuals with symptomatic knee osteoarthritis they recommend an exercise program, counseling for weight loss if the individual was overweight and use of acetaminophen or NSAIDs (unless there are contraindications to these drugs).